Frequently Asked Questions

 You may contact 619-232-7931 Monday through Friday, 8:30 a.m. to 4:30 a.m. or email firstname.lastname@example.org.

 Admission covers our permanent collection and non-ticketed special exhibitions.
-We also offer a variety of programs that are free after admission including Docent Tours, ArtStop, ARTivities, Summer Salon Series, Family Drop in Day and more.
+We also offer a variety of programs that are free after admission including Docent Tours, ArtStop, ARTivities, Family Drop in Days and more.

 The Museum Store stocks San Diego’s most comprehensive selection of art books.
 Browse the exquisite jewelry, beautiful gifts, uncommon home décor, amusing toys and find the unexpected.
 Whether you're looking for the perfect gift or a piece of the Museum to call your own, The Museum Store has something for everyone.
 Proceeds from every sale benefit the Museum's educational and exhibition programs.